graphql/graphql-wg/agendas/2023/12-Dec/07-wg-primary.md

    - Question: should we enable the new algorithm by default in the next major bump of GraphQL.js, and enable users to opt-in to the old version if they need to?
+1. Subcommittee to work on standardizing distributed schemas (15m, Jeff/Hugh)
+   - There has been a lot of new excitement across the community around standardizing on an approach for working with distributed schemas, ranging from Open Federation to Fusion
+   - We (Apollo) are excited about these developments, and are looking forward to working with others on this standardization approach
+   - We haven't seen the afore mentioned standardization efforts be brought to the Working Group yet, so we'd like to get the ball rolling and start discussions
+   - Should we start the [composite schema](https://github.com/graphql/composite-schemas-wg) subcommittee back up, to collaborate more closely?
+Or would folks like to explore an alternative approach?
+   - Regardless, let's get the discussions going - super exciting!